 - Option 1

-As you can see above, as long as you understand the purpose and practices of EOS, Agile and Scrum, and are thoughtful about how they can complement each other, you can definitely use them in tandem.
-If you want some help in thinking through what this would mean in your context, we’ll be happy to discuss further.
+As you can see above, as long as you understand the purpose and practices of EOS®, Agile, and Scrum, and are thinking about how they can complement each other, you can definitely use them in tandem.
+If you want some help in thinking through what this would mean in your context, we’ll be happy to discuss it further.

 Credits to Erez Tatcher, AgileSparks CEO who participated in the thinking and writing of this article.